 “We may remove displayed search results containing allegedly defamatory content.
 For example, we might remove a displayed search result if we receive a valid and narrow court order indicating that a particular link has been found to be defamatory.”

-This approach of course makes sense, if a person or business goes through the trouble of suing the publisher of a particular piece of content and gets a court with jurisdiction to declare that the content is defamatory and illegal; the content should be removed from search engine results, because it’s false, defamatory, and illegal speech.
+This approach, of course, makes sense, if a person or business goes through the trouble of suing the publisher of a particular piece of content and gets a court with jurisdiction to declare that the content is defamatory and illegal; the content should be removed from search engine results, because it’s false, defamatory, and illegal speech.
 The defamatory content destroys the integrity of information delivered by search engines.
 It’s less trustworthy.

-However, as indicated in my prior blog post, Bing has apparently changed its policy and is no longer accepting court orders unless they have an obligation to under law.
+However, as indicated in my prior blog post, Bing has apparently changed its policy and is no longer accepting court orders unless they have an obligation to under the law.

 Since writing the past post, I’ve been getting phone calls and e-mails from dozens of individuals and attorneys who are livid about the new removal policy.
 These people have court orders which narrowly indicate certain websites with defamatory content that should be removed from.
 Many of the people I spoke with were having court orders rejected that Bing had previously accepted as valid in the past.
 All of these people were sent a message from Bing similar to the one I received and posted in my last blog post.

 Seriously Bing, what gives?
 Why are you doing this?

 Clearly, Bing has changed its policy.
 What its new policy is though is unclear.
 From the information I am receiving, Bing is currently denying all requests that it feels it doesn’t have a legal obligation to act on.
 If someone can shed light on this situation, please send me a message or leave a comment.

 The ultimate takeaway from all of this is that Bing no longer delivers information that is as accurate and reliable as Google.
 Bing’s search results are no longer modified to exclude information that has been determined by a court of law to be false and defamatory.